Applies to England, Northern Ireland and Wales

-To meet the requirements of the data protection legislation, schools, colleges and learning/training organisations are responsible for issuing a copy of the privacy notice to learners and/or parents/guardians.
+To comply with data protection legislation, schools, colleges, local authorities, and training sector organisations are responsible for issuing a copy of this privacy notice to learners and/or parents/guardians.
 This notice summarises the information held on record about them, why it is held and the third parties with whom the data may be shared.

 - issue you with a Unique Learner Number (ULN)

 - collect entries and results data that is used to create national statistical publications

 The nature of your personal data that LRS will process